Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Discussion and examples

 \subsubsection{Hamiltonian Monte Carlo with automatic differentiation in Stan}

-Designing an MCMC scheme from scratch for such a problem would require careful choice of proposal to sufficiently explore the high dimensional posterior $p(\bs \theta \mid \bar{\+Y}_{1:R})$, indeed the random walk mechanism of the Metropolis algorithm and Gibbs sampler can gives rise to inherent inefficiencies in exploring high-dimensional parameter spaces \citep{gelman1995bayesian}.
-Hamiltonian Monte Carlo (HMC) schemes can overcome this inefficiency by introducing an auxilliary ``momentum'- variable $\phi^{(j)}$ for each parameter component $\theta^{(j)}$.
-HMC uses the gradient of the posterior distribution to update $\bs \phi$, which is then used to make an informed proposal for $\bs \theta$.
-Inspired by Hamiltonian physics, the HMC scheme allows rapid exploration of the posterior distribution.

-The probabilistic programming language Stan \citep{carpenter2017stan} provides a framework for implementing HMC in which one only needs to specify priors and how to evaluate the likelihood for the model.
-Automatic differentiation (AD) is used to compute gradients and update the auxilliary HMC variables without the need for user input.
-Since the PAL consists of recursive compositions of elementary linear algebra operations functions, it is a promising candidate for AD.
-Given the simple recursions required to compute the PAL, the proposed methodology coupled with the Stan paradigm provides an accessible inference tool for practitioners, giving the ability to define a model and produce approximate posterior samples with a single simple program.
+We now consider MCMC sampling to approximate the posterior $p(\bs \theta | \bar{\+Y}_{1:R})$.
+The probabilistic programming language Stan \citep{carpenter2017stan} provides a framework for implementing HMC -- a type of MCMC algorithm which uses auxiliary ``momentum'' variables to help explore the posterior -- in which the user only needs to specify priors and provide a function which evaluates the likelihood for the model.
+Stan uses Automatic Differentiation (AD) to compute gradients and update the auxiliary HMC variables without the need for user input.
+Since the PAL consists of recursive compositions of elementary linear algebra operations, it is a natural candidate for AD.